18-sumit/campusHub/README.md

 # campusHub
-It is a website for campus .
+It is a website for Campus.